 The flagship of Sportina Bled is the Vila Bled hotel, the former residence of Tito.
 The hotel offers two very special congress halls, both appropriate for protocol receptions, with an even more attractive option available in the nearby Belvedere, with its view of the island.

 Smaller meetings capacities are also available at hotels Triglav, Jelovica, Astoria, Krim and Ribno.

 The structure of the offer clearly demonstrates that the city desperately needs a better, more flexible and sustainably managed congress centre that can fuel further congress growth for the destination.

-Special event venues/ The cream of the crop is Bled Castle, which is a unique place for a reception, especially in the warmer months.
+The city is full of special events venues.
+The cream of the crop is Bled Castle, which is a unique place for a reception, especially in the warmer months.
 The ‘culinary journey’ programme throughout the castle offers a complete experience in terms of content, location and uniqueness, and is based on the so called ‘moving dinners’ idea, where each course is served at a different location while the participants get to learn about the building’s rich cultural heritage.
 Beyond the castle, with a little luck you can also hire the romantic little island from the Church.
 The legendary golf course, with the royal golf house, can host golf tournaments and there is the Belvedere pavilion, with its wonderful view of the lake making it appropriate for smaller receptions.
 Yet another wonderful venue is the renovated rowing centre.